This post may contain affiliate links. Please read our disclosure policy.

 - Worcestershire Sauce

-- Lemon juice (totally optional, just adds a little zest!)
+- Lemon juice or Lime juice (totally optional, just adds a little zest!)

 MIX.
-All you have to do is throw each of these steak marinade ingredients into a gallon sized ziploc bag or small bowl and mix them.
+Combine each of these steak marinade ingredients into a gallon-sized Ziploc bag or small bowl and mix (You can also add any extra spices here like Italian seasoning or garlic powder).
 Once they’re mixed, add your steak.

 MARINATE.
-We love flat iron steaks – they don’t have too much fat, are fairly inexpensive, and really delicious!
+We love flat iron steaks – they don’t have too much fat, are fairly inexpensive, and are really delicious.
+We typically marinate at least overnight.

-- The longer you marinate a steak the more the marinade can break down the tissues in the meat which causes the meat to become mushy, tough and dry.
+- Marinating not only adds flavor but the acid in the marinade helps to tenderize the meat as well.
+The longer you marinate a steak the more the marinade can break down the tissues in the meat.
+For this reason, do not marinate for longer than 24 hours otherwise the meat to become too mushy and cook up tough and dry.

 - Marinate at room temperature for up to 1 hour.
 Any longer and you’ll need to use the refrigerator.